tmigone/versionist/README.md

         github_username: 'versionist'
         github_token: ${{ secrets.GH_VERSIONIST_TOKEN }}

     # You can now use any other action to package and distribute your new release (NPM, docker, etc)
+    # If you set up the outputs you can use them here
+    output:
+      needs: versionist
+      if: ${{ needs.versionist.outputs.updated}} == 'true'
+      runs-on: ubuntu-latest
+      name: A job to echo versionist's outputs
+      steps:
+      - name: Echo version number
+        run: echo "Version is ${{ needs.versionist.outputs.version }}"
+      - name: Echo updated
+        run: echo "Updated is ${{ needs.versionist.outputs.updated }}"

 ```

 ### Tagging commits